Reviewed by the Penny Time editorial team

 Who qualifies for the free $1,000

 Kids born before 2025 do not get the seed.
-They can still open a Trump Account once the program goes live, but they start at zero.
+They can still open a Trump Account now that the program is live, but they start at zero.

 How much can you add